cysouw/diathesis/text/c10_participle.md

 In contrast, the participles that are of interest here do not exist as finite verbs, i.e. there are no German verbs *blumen* 'to put flowers on something' or *flügeln* 'to put wings on something, but the participles *geblümt* 'flowered' (from noun *Blume* 'flower') and *geflügelt* 'winged' (from noun *Flügel* 'wing') are perfectly possible.
 Semantically, the noun-based participles express a kind of possessive relationship 'subject exists with noun'.
 For example, *geblümt* means 'to exist with flowers applied to it'.

-Further, various participles are derived from nouns using verb prefixes *be-* and *ver-*.
+Further, various participles are derived from nouns using verb prefixes *be‑* and *ver-*.
 As discussed earlier, it is a relatively widespread phenomenon for finite verbs to be derived from nominal stems using these prefixes (see [@sec:preverbs-other-stems]).
 For example, the verb *vergiften* 'to poison' is derived from the noun *Gift* 'poison' without any verb like *giften* in between [@next a,b].
 As a consequence, the participle *vergiftet* also exist [@next c].

 ::: ex
 a. ^* Sie giftet ihn.